skylargivens/lgos/Readme.md

 For the more adventurous, try booting your kernel with [GRUB](http://wiki.osdev.org/GRUB)

-## Todo
+## Goals
-- Move hardware cursor
+- Build and run a basic LISP within the OS.
-- Handle keyboard input
+- Get [Duktape JavaScript Engine](http://duktape.org/) running within the OS.